Main menu

 Where is the project up to?

-Works will commence in May 2025 and are expected to be completed by the end of 2025, weather permitting.
+Rectification works recently commenced and are expected to be completed by the end of 2025, weather permitting.

 How is the project funded?